Rubberverse/.github/profile/README.md

 Should be alright.
 I usually focus less on caching and more on ensuring everything is done inside single layer to optimize final filesize a bit more, sometimes works, sometimes not.

-I aim to make everything be inside one unified directory which is `/app`, it made it way easier for me to manage by compose at the time, but now I'm more of a Podman + Quadlet guy so that will be my first-class citizen here.

 My aim is to also make them as secure as I can, so there will be weird restrictive permissions on files, containers themselves will run as a rootless user, and in some cases the runner image will be `scratch` - so no shell utilities, package managers etc. just the raw binary of the program.
+Also under one directory which is `/app`.

 I tend to avoid inits such as su-exec, gosu as they don't really make sense in grand scheme of things.
 Your container still runs as `0` and remains as `0` even if it forks off to another user.
 Virtually no security benefit, only done for comfort.
 You can achieve ownership of directories by using `:U` flag on Podman which will make container process chown it and mount it - if you want the same files to be usable by x user then just add `UserNS=keep-id:uid=your_uid,gid=your_gid,size=your_uid+1` but that will lower your security by a bit since then it will run the container as your users namespace vs. randomized.